 We have taken steps to qualify all incentive awards (bonuses, PAs, and SVAs) for full deductibility as performance-based compensation.
 The committee may make payments that are not fully deductible if, in its judgment, such payments are necessary to achieve the company's compensation objectives and to protect shareholder interests.
-For 2011, the non-deductible compensation was approximately \$508,700 for Dr. Lechleiter, slightly more than the portion of his base salary that exceeded \$1,000,000.
+For 2011, the non-deductible compensation was approximately \$400,000 for Dr. Lechleiter, less than the portion of his base salary that exceeded \$1,000,000, and approximately \$1,140,000 for Dr. Lundberg, primarily attributable to the vesting of restricted stock units received when he joined the company.